trudla/NetworkEverything/finalProject/overallDescription.md

 ### Code:
 - game generates a random sequence of objects and the next object is always different from the current one
 - every object is first shown at the center of the screen and its small icon is appended at the bottom until all the object are displayed
--in the guessing phase user sees number of remaining objects 'to guess'
+- in the guessing phase user sees number of remaining objects 'to guess'
--game checks if the user puts the right picture in front of Pi's camera -> if not then the game is over
+- game checks if the user puts the right picture in front of Pi's camera -> if not then the game is over
--the next object is always different from the current one so the game ignores the current object until other object is put in front of the camera
+- the next object is always different from the current one so the game ignores the current object until other object is put in front of the camera
--for this reason and also because Pi's recognition is quite slow the game has no time limit and ends after the user makes a mistake
+- for this reason and also because Pi's recognition is quite slow the game has no time limit and ends after the user makes a mistake